Table of Contents

 • Using SSRL computers other than those provided at the assigned beamline.

-When to contact SSRL staff
+Contacting SSRL staff

-During a experiment on-site:
+During your experiment

-• For questions about SPEAR3 status or to reset beamline alarms, call the Duty Operator by dialing 4040 from any SSRL phone.
+• For questions about SPEAR3 status call the Duty Operator at 650-926-4040 or visit here.

-For sample container exchanges and other support that requires staff to be on-site:
+• For sample container exchanges and other support that requires staff to be on-site:

-• For weekdays, arrangements can be made with the assigned user support staff for cassette exchanges during normal working hours 9 am - 9 pm.
+• For weekdays, arrangements can be made with the assigned user support staff for cassette exchanges during normal working hours.

 • For weekends and holidays, support staff will set the cassette exchange time.